iQube-Protocol/iQubeBeta-Program/README.md

 ## CI/CD for Docs

-- `.github/workflows/docs-build.yml`: Builds docs on PRs and main, fails on MDX/Mermaid errors
-- `.github/workflows/docs-deploy.yml`: Builds and deploys to GitHub Pages on main
+- `.github/workflows/deploy-docs.yml`: Builds and deploys the Operating Manual to GitHub Pages on main

 ## Key Paths